awmckinley/config/modules/ft.toml/README.md

 # TOML Configuration Tools

-Tools for parsing, formatting, and validating TOML configuration files.
+Tools for parsing and validating TOML files.